 During the summer Wednesday’s enclosure is on Cherry Lane next to Nakobi Cougar and Albert Kinkajou.
 In the colder months however the Kinkajous are moved inside due to the inability to regulate their body temperatures in the cold weather.

-North Carolina is one of 5 states were it is still legal to own a non native species.
+North Carolina is one of four states were it is still legal to own a non native species.
 In other words it is legal in the state of North Carolina to own a lion, tiger, and exotic wild animals.
 Wednesday is a direct result of this lack of legislation.
 Due to how easily animals such as Wednesday can be acquired people are obtaining them as pets and then realizing, sometimes at the expense of a human life, or the animals life, this isn't a good idea.
 Animals such as Wednesday deserve to be respected as the wild animals they are.